 Most images here are scans of silver gelatin prints, mostly from 35 mm film (a few from 120), that I developed in one of the darkrooms at Pittsburgh Filmmakers.
 (Well, now it’s Pittsburgh Center for Arts and Media, but it will always be Filmmakers to me.)
-After 2020 (i.e., when the coronavirus pandemic put the kibosh on darkroom visits), some posts will be from scanned negatives.
-Insert heavy sigh here.
+After 2020 (when the coronavirus pandemic put the kibosh on darkroom visits), some posts will be from scanned negatives.
+I’m rolling with it.

 A quick note about cameras, about which I know not much.